emb03/ndlc.info/pages/03.program/00.sessions/Creating-a-Sustainable-Plan-for-Diversity-and-Inclusion/session.md

 ---
-title: Creating a Sustainable Plan for Diversity and Inclusion: From Awareness to Action
+title: Creating a Sustainable Plan for Diversity and Inclusion
 taxonomy:
   format: Panel
   category: session